philchi/cse-15l-lab-report/index.md

 **Description:**
 The first command adds the file "ListExamples.java" to the staging area.
 The second command commits the changes added to the staging area, while including the comment "done".
-The third command pushes the commits to the remote repo, which is my fork on github.
+The third command pushes the commit to the remote repo, which is my fork on github.